Getting old sucks. But you know what’s worse? Not getting old at all.

-But, I really need to get over myself; at least I get to have a birthday, when so many people I’ve known have not.
-Today I think of my manager Cathryn, who left us a couple years back, and I think of my old high school pals Alwyn and Alston, both of whom were younger than me, and both of whom died within a month of each other in 2010.
+But, I really need to get over myself; at least I get to have a birthday, when so many I’ve known have not.
+Today I think of my manager Cathryn, who left us a couple years back, and I think of a couple of old high school pals, both of whom were younger than me, and both of whom died within a month of each other.
 I even think of Michael Hein, founder of the New York City Horror Film Festival, who died unexpectedly last year.
 He was two years older than me.

 I also think of Neil Hope.